briankidd9design/react-graphql-login/README.md

 - Run `npm install --legacy-peer-deps` in the root of the project to install dependencies
 - Access the application at `localhost:4000` in your browser
-- For developement run npm run dev
+- For development run npm run dev
 - For prod run npm run build